vitroid/GenIce/README.md

 RHO | Hypothetical ice at negative pressure ice 'sIII'.
 [Huang 2016, IZA Database] Struct02 | A space fullerene.
 (I phase?)
-[Sikiric 2010] T | Hypothetical clathrate type T. [Sikiric 2010, Karttunen 2011] bilayer | A Bilayer Honeycomb Ice Phase in Hydrophobic Nanopores.
+[Sikiric 2010] T | Hypothetical clathrate type T. [Sikiric 2010, Karttunen 2011] XIc-a | A candidate for the proton-ordered counterpart of ice Ic.
+The structure 'a' in Figure 1.
+[Geiger 2014] bilayer | A Bilayer Honeycomb Ice Phase in Hydrophobic Nanopores.
 [Koga 1997] c0te | Filled ice C0 by Teeratchanan (Hydrogen-disordered.)
 (Positions of guests are supplied.)
 [Teeratchanan 2015] c1te | Hydrogen-ordered hydrogen hydrate C1 by Teeratchanan.
 (Positions of guests are supplied.)
 [Teeratchanan 2015]